Creators: George E. Christian, Richard L. Christian

 Separated Material: Unpublished works and translations by the Christian Brothers are cataloged separately and can be located through the Assumption College Library Catalog.
 Keyword: "Christian, George"

-Preferred Citation: George E. and Richard L. Christian Collection, The French Institute, Assumption College.
+Preferred Citation: George E. and Richard L. Christian Collection, The French Institute, Assumption University.

 Access Conditions: With permission during hours of operation or by appointment.